jvrana/DASi-DNA-Design/README.md

-# Shoestring DNA
+# DASI DNA

-**Shoestring** is an automatic DNA cloning plan designer aimed for operating on small budgets by focusing on material re-use.
+**DASi** is an automatic DNA cloning plan designer aimed for operating on small budgets by focusing on material re-use.

-Saves money, time, and materials.
+The software converts a nucleotide sequence, or a library of sequences, to an executable molecular assembly plan while optimizing material cost, assembly efficiency, and assembly time.

-Bottom-line: Converts a nucleotide sequence to an executable assembly plan.
-No fuss.
+The software goals are reminiscent of j5 or Teselegen but focused on:

-### Features
+1. having a dead-simple user interface and

-**Shoestring** provides a DNA sequence to workflow interpreter, utilizing knowledge of existing primers, PCR fragments, and templates to produce an efficient and cost-effective cloning plan.
-Currently, it only supports homology assembly (such as *gibson assembly*).
+1. utilizing information about current laboratory inventory in its optimization algorithm

 ### Planned Features